+5.1.
 Disclosure Committee

-CIBC has a Disclosure Committee, the purpose of which is to promote consistent disclosure practices aimed at accurate, complete, timely and broadly disseminated disclosure of material information about CIBC to the market in accordance with applicable laws and exchange requirements.
+CIBC has a Disclosure Committee to promote consistent disclosure practices aimed at accurate, complete, timely and broadly disseminated disclosure of material information about CIBC to the market in accordance with applicable laws and exchange requirements.

 Disclosure Committee members are determined by the CEO and the CFO.